bit-of-a-shambles/europe_versus/DATA_SETUP.md

 1. **Refreshes All Data Sources**
    - Re-fetches population data
-   - Re-fetches GDP data
-   - Re-fetches development metrics
+   - Re-fetches all OWID metrics from config
    - Adds any new metrics you've configured

 2. **Recalculates All Aggregates**